junxit/us-congress-bills-110/metadata.md

 - 2008-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 925.
 - 2008-09-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9218; text as passed Senate: CR S9218)
 - 2008-09-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9218; text as passed Senate: CR S9218)
+- 2008-09-23 — Message on Senate action sent to the House.
+- 2008-09-23 — Received in the House.
+- 2008-09-23 — Referred to the House Committee on Natural Resources.